From The Magazine On Raising

 Quail -- The Game Bird Gazette

 Among the most popular and commonly bred of the world's many quail species and breeds is the bobwhite quail.
 Thousands of bobwhite quail, including a variety of mutations or breeds of the bowhite quail, are produced on game farms to meet the demand from hunting preserves, state government restocking programs, gourmet food outlets, gun dog training and field trials, and people that simply make a hobby of raising quail.
-There is information on raising bobwhite quail and thousands of quail, eggs and chicks for sale in the Game Bird Gazette magazine.
+There is information on raising bobwhite quail and thousands of quail, eggs and chicks for sale in every issue of the Game Bird Gazette magazine.

 University researchers and game bird breeders have developed special strains and quail breeds for meat production, egg production, and hunting.
 The numerous bobwhite quail mutations or breeds include the Tennessee Red Bobwhite (especially favored for hunting on shooting preserves), Tuxedo bobwhite, Silver bobwhite, White bobwhite, and Blonde bobwhite quail.
 Thousands of eggs, chicks and grown quail are available in each issue of the Game Bird Gazette magazine.
 The magazine is also packed full of great information and pictures on how to raise and market bobwhites and the various breeds that have been developed.